kevingonzalez7997/Manual_Terraform_Provisioning_D5/README.md

 ## 3. App Server Set-up

 The second EC2 will host the banking app.
-The following requirements must be installed in order to ensure the application is deployed properly.
+The following requirements must be installed to ensure the application is deployed properly.

 - Install software-properties-common: `sudo apt install -y software-properties-common`
 - Add the deadsnakes repository for Python 3.7: `sudo add-apt-repository -y ppa:deadsnakes/ppa`